exoplatform/exo-documentation/docs/PersonalApplications.rst

 **News posted in a space**

-You will receive the **News posted in a space** notification when an user posts an article in a space you are member of.
+You will receive the **News posted in a space** notification when a user posts an article in a space you are member of.

 	|image97|

 **News shared in a space**

-You will receive the **News shared in a space** notification when an user shares an article in a space you are member of.
+You will receive the **News shared in a space** notification when a user shares an article in a space you are member of.

 	|image98|

 **My News shared**

-You will receive the **My News shared** notification when an user shares one of your articles in another space.
+You will receive the **My News shared** notification when a user shares one of your articles in another space.

 	|image99|